Gain (singer): 2015–2019: Hawwah, Brown Eyed Girls' 10th anniversary and End Again

+2025-present: Return to industry

+On December 17, 2025, Gain and 2AM's Jo Kwon released a remade version of their duet track "I Happen to Love You".

 Filmography and television work

 Gain appeared on We Got Married with 2AM's Jo Kwon starting from September 2009.
 Their virtual marriage came to an end after 15 months in January 2011.
-She made her acting debut in MBC daily sitcom All My Love.
+She made her acting debut in MBC daily sitcom All My Love for You.
 She was the female lead Hwang Geum-ji, alongside Jo Kwon, who played the role as her younger twin brother Hwang Ok-yeop.
 Her character was the love interest of Yoon Doo-joon (from BEAST) character also named "Yoon Doo-joon".
 However, owing to schedule conflicts, her participation in the sitcom ended in May 2011.
 In 2013, she became one of the three main female characters for The Huntresses, along with Ha Ji-won and Kang Ye-won.
 She also participated in JTBC's Going to School in 2015, along with other idols such as Taemin of Shinee and Seulgi of Red Velvet.

 Legal issues

 In July 2021, Gain apologized for illegally using propofol, an anesthetic drug prohibited from being used for purposes other than surgical treatments in South Korea.
 She was fined ₩1 million (US$883 in 2021) after being indicted for using propofol in an unspecified city in the Gyeonggi Province between July and August 2019.
 In an apology issued by Mystic Story, the parent company of Apop, it was stated that Gain "made a reckless choice due to severe depression and a sleep disorder."
-Since 2021, Gain has been inactive in the entertainment industry.
+Following the incident, Gain was inactive in the entertainment industry from 2021 until making a return in 2025.